alphagov/govuk_taxonomy_helpers/README.md

 puts taxonomy.breadcrumb_trail # The path from the root of the taxonomy to this taxon
 ```

-A `LinkedEdition` built from an edition that isn't a taxon can access all taxons associated with it.
+A `LinkedContentItem` built from an content_item that isn't a taxon can access all taxons associated with it.

 ```ruby
 puts taxonomy.taxons                # Directly tagged taxons